woocommerce/woocommerce/plugins/woocommerce/tests/api-core-tests/README.md

 - Negative testing with valid input - expect to gracefully handle problem scenarios with valid user input e.g. trying to add an existing username
 - Negative testing with invalid input - expect to gracefully handle problem scenarios with invalid user input e.g. trying to add a username which is null

+The intention here is to validate that we get error responses when expected as per specification and the error status code and message are correct as per documentation.

 ### Creating test structure